roobottom/roobottom-2017/_source/patterns/modules/m_introduction/exampleintroduction.markdown

----
-title: Home
-template: home.html
----
-Hello, my name is [Jon Roobottom](http://roobottom.com), and I help make web-based tools that are a joy to use.
+Hello, my name is [Jon Roobottom](http://roobottom.com), and I make web-based tools that are a joy to use.

 I’m the Head of Design for [Firefly Learning](http://fireflylearning.com), where I lead a small team of incredibly talented people.